Warrant: SBI probing whether councilor's emails taken, used to extort him

 Hodges told the SBI that the other councilor who had access to the computer — unnamed in the warrant application — was “tech savvy” and had installed software on the device that allowed it to be accessed remotely, meaning the other councilor didn’t physically have to be at the computer to use it.

-Hodges told the SBI he was "uncomfortable" reporting the matter to the Hertford Police Department because of "political associations and relationships that had formed between various council members, the town manager and the chief of police."
-Hodges did say he had reported the matter to Womble on Jan.
-29, according to the warrant application.
+Hodges told the SBI he was “uncomfortable” reporting the matter to the Hertford Police Department because of “political associations and relationships that had formed between various council members, the town manager and the chief of police.”
+Hodges did say, according to the warrant application, he had reported the matter to Womble on Jan.
+29.

 Norman, the SBI agent, said he then contacted Hertford Town Manager Pam Hurdle and asked her to accompany him to the community center at 305 West Grubb Street where the town computer was located.

-Since seizing the computer, Norman said he's been made aware that several council members and the town manager received envelopes "reported to contain copies of emails associated with Hodges."
+Since seizing the computer, the SBI agent said he’s been made aware that several council members and the town manager received envelopes “reported to contain copies of emails associated with Hodges.”

 Norman’s application said the warrant was needed to search the town’s computer “to collect additional evidence related to the crimes of extortion and or computer intrusion.”
 It said the computer would be “thoroughly examined at a later time by a competent analyst or investigator.”